 A converterDeclaration declares a type converter.
-A type converter is a special function which converts an expression to a type other than its declared type.
-Both the parameter and result type of a type converter must be named types.
+A type converter can be used to convert a variable or nonmanifest named constant to a type other than its declared type.
+Both the parameter and result type of a type converter must be named or standard types.
 An implementation is not expected to generate any code for a type conversion.